vulnman/vulnman/docs/topics/components/agents/usage.rst

 There are some scenarios where you may want to run different command from different hosts.

-You can also define a set of commands that you usually run at the enumeration phase and queue them to be executed and parsed by the :ref:`Plugin System<>`.
+You can also define a set of commands that you usually run at the enumeration phase and queue them to be executed and parsed by the :ref:`Plugin System<plugin-system>`.

 There is a `vulnman-agent <https://github.com/blockomat2100/vulnman-agent>`_ in development which does exactly that.